One big challenge of project management is to ensure projects don't get out of hand. Monitor your projects with these three simple Timeneye features.

 Don’t waste time on tedious tasks that take ages to complete – automate where possible using external tools.
 For example, social media managers can use social media engagement tools to collect post comments and moderate them from one place instead of visiting a company’s Facebook profile every time they are notified about a new comment.

 Also, use the right solutions to collect, process data, and present it to your team working remotely.
-Acquire the necessary skills on visualizing data, for example, by creating a bar chart in Google Docs.
+By using reliable project management software with a client portal, you can create a centralized platform for effective data management and communication Acquire the necessary skills on visualizing data, for example, by creating a bar chart in Google Docs.
 You can’t improve what you can’t measure, especially when working with scattered teams.

 Consider dedicating a separate channel on Slack (or another communicator you are using) where your remote team would talk about their success.